Milnrow: Transport

 Milnrow had a first-generation electric passenger tramway in operation between 1909 and 1932.
 It was part of the broader Rochdale Corporation Tramways network, with a single route which started initially from Firgrove in the west, and joining Newhey in the south when the line was completed in 1912.
 The tramway had a reputation for poor maintenance, and suffered from increasingly frequent derailments towards its closure.
 The modern extant Milnrow tram stop is part of the Metrolink light-rail system, on the Oldham and Rochdale Line, with services operating towards Rochdale or Manchester city centre every 12 minutes.
 It was previously a heavy railway station on the Oldham Loop Line which connected Manchester, Oldham and Rochdale.
 The station was constructed in 1862 by navvies drafted by contractors under the Lancashire and Yorkshire Railway.
 On 12 August 1863 the line was opened to commercial traffic, and 2 November 1863 to passenger trains.
 Milnrow railway station was originally staffed, and the line through it was dual-track; however this section was reduced to single-track in 1980.
 Milnrow railway station closed on 3 October 2009 to be converted for use with an expanded Metrolink network.
 The station reopened on 28 February 2013 as Milnrow tram stop; also opening at this time in the Milnrow area was Kingsway Business Park tram stop and Newhey tram stop.

 The Rochdale Canal—one of the major navigable broad canals of Great Britain—passes along Milnrow's north-western boundary which divides it from the village of Wardle and districts of Belfield and Castleton in Rochdale.
 The Rochdale Canal was historically used as a highway of commerce for the haulage of cotton, wool, and coal to and from the area.

-Bus service 182 operates to Rochdale, Newhey, Oldham, and Manchester, while services R4 and R5 serve Rochdale and the estates of Milnrow and Newhey, operated by First Greater Manchester and Burnley Bus Company.
+Bus services 435 operates to Rochdale, Shaw and Buckstones; 450 and 451 serve Rochdale and the estates of Milnrow and Newhey, and 455 serves Rochdale, Littleborough and Stansfield.
+All are operated by First Manchester for Bee Network.